akinegb/search-table/README.md

 I have chosen to use react to the table to take advantage of it's various benefits around scalability, performance, and state management.

-Scalability
+### Scalability:
 React is incrementally adoptable some you can use it as little or as much as you wish to across your project.

-Performance
+### Performance:
-React rendering engine (the virtual DOM) provides an optimal way of serving update to your client side app, using a diff compare to update only the part of your view that are totally necessary.
+React rendering engine (the virtual DOM) provides an optimal way of serving update to your client side app, using a diff compare to update only the parts of your view that are totally necessary.

-State
+### State:
-React component state provides a easy way to manage the data flow to your components (via React Hooks or React.Component class), making it straight forward to update derive a state the of a component as it changes.
+React component state provides a easy way to manage the data flow to your components (via React Hooks or React.Component class), making it straight forward to update and derive the state of a component as it changes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).